pradeep-mishra/taginput/README.md

 import TagInput from '@pradeepmishra/taginput';
 ```

+### Peer Dependencies

+TagInput has peer dependencies of the following npm libraries

+1. react
+2. slate
+3. slate-react

+make sure you have them all in your project's dependencies.

 ### Usage

 TagInput can be used like any other React component, with props for customization: